-Facilities are available at each surgery for the hospitalisation of all pets.
-We prefer, however, to keep hospitalisation to a minimum as most pets prefer to convalesce in their own homes.
+Facilities are available at each surgery for the hospitalisation of all pets but please note we do not offer overnight hospitalisation.
+We prefer to keep hospitalisation to a minimum as most pets prefer to convalesce in their own homes.

 X-Rays are routinely taken to help with the diagnoses of many conditions.
 Radiographs help to speed up or confirm diagnoses and ensure more rapid treatment.
 All staff at the surgeries wear X-Ray monitoring badges which are read quarterly by the National Radiological Protection Board.

 Exclusively at our Ealing Practice we now offer keyhole surgery as an option for spaying your pet.
 This is a type of surgical procedure that is minimally invasive as no large incisions are made in the skin which means the healing time is less.